adetokunbo/automine/README.md

 Because all the remote scripts rsync all the needed files to the rig before doing anything, you don't need to keep an up-to-date repository on the rig.

 ### Configuration
-Make a copy of `cfg/127.0.0.1.automine_config.sample.json` with your rig's IP address or hostname and without `.sample` in the filename.
+Create a directory to hold your rig configuration.
+The expected value for this is `<my-home-dir>/.automine/rig_config`.
+In this directory, make a copy of `cfg/127.0.0.1.automine_config.sample.json` with your rig's IP address or hostname and without `.sample` in the filename.
 You may have a number of rigs, with a copy of each config file.
 Be sure to replace all occurences of `FILL_THIS_IN` with something meaningful.

+You can use a different directory instead of `<my-home-dir>/.automine/rig_config`.
+When doing so, you must export the path of the directory in the environment variable 'AUTOMINE_CFG_DIR' when running any of the automine commands.

 Before running any scripts, set RIG_HOST or automine will not know which rig you are working with: